Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Data_Cleaning_and_Exploratory.md

 1. Duplicate Values.
 Duplicates Values were removed using this Syntax:
  SELECT DISTINCT(*) FROM listings

-2. Handling Missing Values.
-Syntax:
-DELETE FROM listings WHERE host_location is NULL.
-DELETE FROM listings WHERE first_review is NULL.
-DELETE FROM listings WHERE review_scores_accuracy is NULL

-4. Deleted N/A values . syntax:
-DELETE FROM listings
-WHERE host_response_time='N/A'

-5. Deleted Amenities and host_verification Column as they are irrelevant and redundant to the analysis respectively.
+2. Deleted Amenities and host_verification Column as they are irrelevant and redundant to the analysis respectively.
 Syntax: i.ALTER TABLE listings
 DROP COLUMN amenities
 ii.ALTER TABLE listings
 DROP COLUMN host_verification

 Data Exploration,
-After the cleaning of the anomalies and inconsistent data, the dataset is left with 39 columns and 8832 rows
+After the cleaning of the anomalies and inconsistent data, the dataset is left with 39 columns and 21120 rows